limyansky/personal_website/_posts/2024-04-24-Solar-Eclipse.md

 There are a couple interesting things to note about this graphic.
 One of these I already spoke about - my location in Atlanta didn't get full coverage, a feature which is well represented in the animation.
-Otherwise, I think its just interesting to look at the relative timing of the eclipse at the different locations.
+Otherwise, I think its fascinating to look at the relative timing of the eclipse at the different locations.
 Texas gets totality first, followed by Arkansas shortly after, I get my 83% brush in Atlanta, and, finally, my friend in New York is the last to observe totality.

 ## Further Reading